Elizabeth Carter

-Elizabeth Carter (pen name Eliza; 16 December 1717 – 19 February 1806) was an English poet, classicist, writer, translator, linguist, and polymath.
+Elizabeth Carter (pen name Eliza; 16 December 1717 – 19 February 1806) was an English poet, classicist, writer, translator, and linguist.
 As one of the Bluestocking Circle that surrounded Elizabeth Montagu, she earned respect for the first English translation of the 2nd-century Discourses of Epictetus.
 She also published poems and translated from French and Italian, and corresponded profusely.
 Among her many eminent friends were Elizabeth Montagu, Hannah More, Hester Chapone and other Bluestocking members.
 Also close friends were Anne Hunter, a poet and socialite, and Mary Delany.
 She befriended Samuel Johnson, editing some editions of his periodical The Rambler.

 Early life and education

 Born in Deal, Kent, on 16 December 1717, Elizabeth Carter was the eldest child of Rev. Nicolas Carter, perpetual curate of Deal, and his first wife, Margaret (died c.
 1728), who was the only daughter and heir of John Swayne of Bere Regis, Dorset.
 She died when Elizabeth was ten.
 Her redbrick family home still stands at the junction of South Street and Middle Street, close to the seafront.

 Nicolas Carter himself undertook the labour of educating his numerous children in the Latin and Greek languages.
 His eldest daughter was so slow to understand her lessons that he almost despaired of ever making her a scholar, and would have given up but for her resolute perseverance as a child, in which she struggled incessantly against all obstacles.
 From an early age, her ambition was to be good and learned, and she steadfastly pursued that goal through life.
 She could never acquire grammar as a rudimentary theory, but having attained great proficiency in the Greek and Latin languages – being especially proficient in Greek – she deduced the principles from the literature.
 Her father also taught her Hebrew.
 To assist her in acquiring French, her father sent her to board for a year with the family of M. Le Seur, a refugee minister in Canterbury, where she learnt to understand it and speak it fluently.
 She later applied herself to Italian, Spanish, German and Portuguese, and very late in life, learnt enough Arabic to read it without a dictionary.

 Being naturally heavy, and resolved to stay awake as long as possible in pursuit of her studies, she had recourse to use snuff, and never broke herself of the habit.
 Over-application to her studies and lack of sleep brought on intense headaches, to which she remained subject through life.
 Her taste for literature came from the finest models available, and her refined manner and habits from an early introduction to high society.

 She carefully studied astronomy and the geography of ancient history.
 She learnt to play the spinnet and the German flute and was fond of dancing in her youth.
 She drew tolerably well, was acquainted with household economy, loved gardening and growing flowers, and occupied her leisure or social hours with needlework.
 In the hope of counteracting the bad effects of too much study, she habitually took long walks and attended social parties.